shopsys/shopsys/docs/cookbook/adding-a-new-elasticsearch-index.md

 +   }
 ```

+!!! note
+The `getExportDataForBatch()` must return serialized array of rows indexed by its ID

 Now we can export categories data (name, description, parentId, level, and uuid) into elasticsearch index via `./phing elasticsearch-export -D elaticsearch.index=category` (we need to have created index first, see the step above).

 ### Exporting via cron

 We may automate the export process via CronModule which is super easy.
 All we need to achieve this goal is to create a new class `CategoryExportCronModule` which extends `AbstractExportCronModule`.

 The most important task here is to override parent constructor with changing a type hint of the first argument to our created index (`CategoryIndex`).

 ```php